jaebradley/rotten_tomatoes_client/README.md

 Essentially, I've found these "public" endpoints for
 1. Browsing Movies & TV Shows
     * Opening This Week, Top DVD & Streaming, New TV Tonight, etc.
 2. Search
     * Keyword search for movies, franchises, actors, tv shows, etc.

 I have *not* found endpoints for a given movie / tv show / actor, which is annoying.

 ## Client

 Obviously, with a limited (known) API, there will be an equally limited client interface.
+Additionally, it goes without saying that since this is not an officially-supported API, there are no guarantees about the reliability of this client.

 ### Installation